rocket-man/fork-spring5-cert-study-notes/core/question04/question04.md

-# What is meant by application context  ?
+# What is meant by application context?

 ## Overview:
 Application context is a central part of spring applications